 Even though the issue of veteran pay did not factor as prominently in the union’s daily strike updates, teachers on picket lines said it was a galvanizing factor among the more experienced — and respected — of their colleagues.

 The previous contract’s pay schedule provided regular pay bumps for the first 12 years of experience, but increases are sporadic until teachers reach major benchmarks every five years or so.
-For example, a teacher with 15 years experience sees less than $200 added onto her base salary the following year before cost-of-living raises, according to analysis from the National Center on Teacher Quality.
+For example, a teacher with 15 years experience sees less than $200 added onto her base salary the following year before cost-of-living raises, according to analysis from the National Council on Teacher Quality.

 “Your pay is frozen for a lot of that time,” said Meia Freidheim, a middle school science and math teacher at Orozco Elementary in Pilsen and a 23-year veteran of Chicago schools, on the second day of picketing.
 “In most professions as you get more experienced, you get more money.
 In teaching, that is only happening early in your career.”